Expressing Breast Milk: A Guide for New Moms

 • Thaw frozen breast milk in the refrigerator or by placing the container in warm water.

-Section 5: Final tips Here are some additional tips for successful expressing breast milk:
+Final tips – Here are some additional tips for successful expressing breast milk:

 • Express milk frequently to maintain milk production.